Jumping between projects in

 Turns out that doing that in CMD.exe is both easier, and harder than doing it in bash.
 Easier because I didn’t end up busting out regular expressions and self-modifying scripts, harder because I ended up writing a seperate program for handling the jumplist database, so that I could avoid doing that part of the file management in batch files, because I wasn’t about to learn that much batch.

-To get set up, build this go program using the standard Go toolchain (I won't explain that in detail here), and install the resulting executable in your %PATH%.
+To get set up, build this nim program nim 1.0 (I won’t explain that in detail here), and install the resulting executable in your %PATH%.

 Once you have that program (or an equivalent) installed on your path, you’ll want to add create the following batch files on your path as well.